nhnifong/neufangled-site-2/docs/installation_guide.md

 ![](images/install/image10.png){ loading=lazy, width=45% }

+## Attach the gripper and gantry

+(when buying an assembled robot, the gantry should come pre-attached to the gripper)

+Your gripper needs a wire tail coming out of the hole in the center at the top with about 50cm of slack.

+!!! note "Note"

+    If you don't have enough slack, don't just yank out more wire. the winch servo has too much resistance and you could damage the wire. the only safe way to do it is to command the spool motor to move, but since the gripper is unpowered, you'd have to either use a servo tester to control only that servo, or power the gripper with aligator clips from a 9-24v supply. (a 9v battery may even be just enough for this)

+Thread all three components of this wire tail (GND, V++, and fishing line) up through the center hole in the gantry. pull up by the fishing line so that 20 cm of tail is above the hole.

+Tie a fishing swivel onto this fishing line with a palomar knot. this swivel should not be able to pass back through the hole.

 ## Tie up

-Lay the gripper, gantry, and power wire on the floor in the center of the room. with the gantry oriented so the power line goes straight out towards the anchor and isn't wrapped around anything.
+Lay the gripper and gantry on the floor in the center of the room.
+Ensure all anchors are powred off.
+Pull all four lines slowly out of the anchors until their ends reach the gantry.

-Gently pull out enough line from each anchor to reach the gantry.
 If you feel bumping while pulling out line, this is normal.
-It is an electrical phenomenon involving the stepper driver.
+It is an electrical phenomenon involving the stepper driver, and it is harmless.

 ![](images/install/image11.png){ loading=lazy, width=45% }